-WARRANTY
+LIMITED WARRANTY

-Seller warrants that this product conforms to the chemical description on its label and is reasonably fit for the purposes stated on the label when used in accordance with directions under normal conditions of use.
-To the extent consistent with applicable law, neither this warranty nor any other warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE, express or implied, extends to the use of this product in a manner contrary to its label.
+Seller warrants that this product conforms to the chemical description on its label and is reasonably fit for the purposes stated on the label when used in strict accordance with the label's directions under normal conditions of use.
+To the extent consistent with applicable law, THE PRECEDING WARRANTY IS THE SOLE AND EXCLUSIVE WARRANTY MADE IN CONNECTION WITH THIS PRODUCT.
+To the extent consistent with applicable law, ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, ARE EXPRESSLY DISCLAIMED.
+SELLER MAKES NO OTHER EXPRESS OR IMPLIED WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR ANY OTHER EXPRESS OR IMPLIED WARRANTY.